The Ultimate Guide to Big Blind Defense

-This is why it’s absolutely necessary to have the “Raise First In as Button” statistic on your HUD (though I’m an advocate for HUD-less poker too).
-This is a stat that shows varying results among regulars—some only open around 30 percent, while others open almost 100 percent.
-Of course, everything is situational, but you can definitely make some pretty strong assumptions even with a small sample.
+This is why it’s absolutely necessary to have the Raise First In as Button (RFIB) statistic on your HUD (though, I’m an advocate for HUD-less poker too).
+RFIB is a stat that shows varying results among regulars—some players only open around 30 percent, while others open almost 100 percent.
+Of course, everything is situational, but you can make some pretty good assumptions with just a small sample.

-1) 28.8% opening range (this is VERY tight, only 22+, Ax+, K9s+, Kto+, Q9s+, Qto+, J9s+, Jto, T9s):
+1) 28.8% opening range (this is VERY tight, only 22+, Ax+, K9s+, Kto+, Q9s+, Qto+, J9s+, Jto, T9s)

-- Even crappy suited aces make a shitload of money against a tight opening range (anything above +0.25 is generally a pretty big edge).
+- Even suited aces make a shitload of money against a tight opening range (anything above +0.25 is generally a pretty big edge).

 2) Here’s a more typical opening frequency.
-I’ve ran a few simulations lumping hundreds of regulars into one alias and going over their average tendencies, and I’d say that on average the field seems to open about 55% here.
+I’ve ran a few simulations lumping hundreds of regulars into one alias.
+After going over their average tendencies, I’d say that, on average, the field seems to open about 55% of hands.
 So, here’s what we can shove profitably against a 54.8% opening range (22+, Ax+, Q2s+, Q6o, J3s+, J7o+, T6s+, T8o+, 96s+, 98o, 86s+, 75s+, 65s, 54s):

-- Not shoving a hand like A2o or 22 here is now absolutely criminal, as both print a ridiculous amount of money.
+- Not shoving a hand like A2o or 22 here is now absolutely criminal, as both hands print a ridiculous amount of money.

 - We can go all-in with 74s and make money.